Scheme Used by the Trafficker

 Establishing clear boundaries between the roles of law enforcement and victim service providers is critical in stabilizing a victim, ensuring they receive access to necessary services while not jeopardizing the law enforcement investigation.

+Scheme Used by the Trafficker.
 How a victim was initially brought into the trafficking situation, and the strategies that the trafficker used to control the victim, can significantly impact the way a victim feels about sharing information with law enforcement.
 Below are several ways traffickers coerce their victims, with some suggested approaches for law enforcement to take in countering these in advance of, or during, an interview.

 Physical and sexual violence.
 Many victims of human trafficking, both labor and sex trafficking, endured extensive physical violence.
 Some have a history of prior abuse and victimization that created a vulnerability to trafficking and an acceptance of violence as unavoidable.
 Cultural beliefs may influence victims to accept violence or defer to the trafficker.
 Ensuring proper medical screening and treatment for all victims prior to any interview with law enforcement is critical.
 Law enforcement should also express interest and concern in the physical condition of the victim to demonstrate an interest in the safety and comfort of the victim as a human being.